abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 The quality of contentment can drift off in certain ways.
 It can turn into dullness or laziness, or an urge to switch off, while at the same time we're thinking of ourselves as being content.
-Actually, we're simply steering the mind towards numbness, a non-feeling state, or a feeling of wanting to getting rid of, not bothering with.
+Actually, we're simply steering the mind toward numbness, a non-feeling state, or a feeling of wanting to getting rid of, not bothering with.
 That's not contentment.
 And contentment isn't a quality of begrudging resignation.
 Oh well, I'm stuck with this mood, this particular problem or feeling.